ddev/ddev/docs/content/users/quickstart.md

     1. Download OpenMage from [release page](https://github.com/OpenMage/magento-lts/releases).
     2. Make a directory for it, for example `mkdir ~/workspace/OpenMage` and change to the new directory `cd ~/workspace/OpenMage`.
     3. `ddev config` and accept the defaults.
-    4. (Install sample data - see below)
+    4. Install sample data.
+(See below.)
-    5. Run `ddev start`
+    5. Run `ddev start`.
     6. Follow the URL to the base site.

     You may want the [Magento 1 Sample Data](https://github.com/Vinai/compressed-magento-sample-data) for experimentation:

     * Download Magento [1.9.2.4 Sample Data](https://github.com/Vinai/compressed-magento-sample-data/raw/master/compressed-magento-sample-data-1.9.2.4.tgz).
-    * Extract the download, for example `tar -zxf ~/Downloads/compressed-magento-sample-data-1.9.2.4.tgz --strip-components=1`
+    * Extract the download:
+        `tar -zxf ~/Downloads/compressed-magento-sample-data-1.9.2.4.tgz --strip-components=1`
-    * Import the example database "magento_sample_data_for_1.9.2.4.sql" with `ddev import-db --src=magento_sample_data_for_1.9.2.4.sql` to database **before** running OpenMage install.
+    * Import the example database `magento_sample_data_for_1.9.2.4.sql` with `ddev import-db --src=magento_sample_data_for_1.9.2.4.sql` to database **before** running OpenMage install.

-    Note that OpenMage is a huge codebase and using `mutagen_enabled: true` is recommended for performance on macOS and traditional Windows, see [docs](install/performance.md#using-mutagen).
+    OpenMage is a huge codebase, and we recommend [using Mutagen for performance](install/performance.md#using-mutagen) on macOS and traditional Windows.

 === "Magento 2"

     ## Magento 2

-    Normal details of a composer build for Magento 2 are on [Magento 2 site](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html) You must have a public and private key to install from Magento's repository; when prompted for "username" and "password" in the composer create it's asking for your public and private keys.
+    Normal details of a Composer build for Magento 2 are on the [Magento 2 site](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html.
+You must have a public and private key to install from Magento’s repository.
+When prompted for “username” and “password” in `composer create`, it’s asking for your public and private keys.

     ```bash
     mkdir ddev-magento2 && cd ddev-magento2